Application FAQs

 We require two references (click here for further details).
 Your references must be specific and directly address your suitability for the JET Programme.
 They must be signed and sealed, with a signature across the seal.

 Please do double check that your referee has a clear understanding of what you are applying for and has signed the letter as well as the seal of the envelope.
-Otherwise the screening of your application will be delayed.
-Your references should be sent with your application.
+Failure to follow the instructions may result in the delay or dismissal of your application.
+Your references should be sent together with your application.

 We will NOT accept hand-written references or references written by a relative, a personal friend or friend of the family.